 The LSFL Equal Access to Education Fund awards grants covering 20% of LSFL tuition fees for any course to students without any previous UK qualifications or their equivalents overseas (e.g. an entry-level qualification or a Level 1-8 qualification).

 Our School is also committed to a diverse representation of students, especially those from Black, Asian and Minority Ethnic (BAME) communities and other under-represented groups, who can receive grants covering 20% of LSFL tuition fees for any course.

 LSFL Youth Mobility Fund Grants

-The LSFL Youth Mobility Fund awards grants covering 100% of LSFL tuition fees to vulnerable young people who cannot pay for their professional education because of different negative circumstances they have happened to encounter in life – family estrangement, homelessness, refugee protection, being in local authority care or leaving care, etc.
+The LSFL Youth Mobility Fund awards grants covering 100% of LSFL tuition fees to vulnerable young people who cannot afford to pay for their professional education because of different negative circumstances they have happened to encounter in life – health issues, family estrangement, homelessness, refugee protection, being in local authority care or leaving care, etc.

 Prospective students who are 16-20 years old can apply for funding from the LSFL Youth Mobility Fund.
 It would be helpful if you could submit supporting evidence (e.g. a letter from your social worker, teacher or doctor who knows your situation) but don’t worry if you cannot provide any documents during the application process – just explain your situation and self-certify.

 The LSFL Alumni Fund awards grants covering 20% of LSFL tuition fees for any course to LSFL alumni holding advanced diplomas or professional qualifications after completing 12-month or 18-month courses with us.